jsthomas1288/jsthomas1288/README.md

 Two main phrases I typically dwell on are "Enjoy the small things" and "Pay it forward." 💭

-Please feel free to reach out or connect with me about anything as I do my best to always keep an open door and an open mind 😁
+Please feel free to reach out or connect with me 😁

 Matthew 16:24-26 | Matthew 28:18-20 📖